xandravos/project/PROCESS.md

 ## day 12 (24/1)
 Slider works.
 This will now update the piechart and the map.
 Still have to work on the colors of the map.
+All the visualizations are there.
+Now I have to make everything interactive.

+## day 13 (25/1)
 I came to the conclusion that the pie chart is not suitable for the data, because those percentages are not a part of the total energy consumption, but gives an independent percentage of the share of renewable energy in the specific sector.
-That's why I will have to change this to a stacked bar chart.
+That's why I will have to change this to a horizontal barchart.

-Things to do next week:
-* Tooltip map (relative)
-* Tooltip line graph
-* Tooltip piechart
-* Stacked barchart
-* Comments
-* Legend map

-## day 13 (25/1)
-Stacked barchart (+update transitions), comments and legend map.

 ## day 14 (28/1)
-Nog invullen
+Changed the piechart to a barchart.
+I wanted to make a horizontal one, so unfortunately it took whole day.

 ## day 15 (29/1)
-Nog doen
+Line graph has a tooltip.
+All html pages are styled.
+Only the text still has to be done.
+All comments in visualization.js are written.
+Now I will make it suitable for github pages.
+Also I will have to make quite a few changes.

+## day 16 (30/1)
+Gave the homepage a